Josseyo/BarWar-game/README.md

 ![Overview of the game on different screen sizes](assets/documentation/image-1.png)

-Select from  rock paper scissors lizard spock and play against the House (computer).
+Select from **rock, paper, scissors, lizard, spock**, and play against the House (computer).
 Best of five wins the game.

 The Bar Wars game is based on the classic game of Rock, paper and scissors with an addition of Lizard and Spock.

 The game can be used for paus entartainment or for planning and decision making.

-Through global symbols and colors for pass and failure, this game can be used by anyone who has time to play - or need to make quick and fair settlement.

 What movies will you watch?
 Who will get the next round?

-In case of any clash of opinions the situation will quickly be solved with this game.
+In case of any clash of opinions the situation will quickly be settled with this game.

-Make it easy and let the game decide!
+Make it easy and let the game begin!

 This project is developed as a gift for the Bar Wars community.
 A group of people who get together to watch Star Wars movies the night before Christmas eve as a yearly tradition.

-## Goal
+## Objectives

-### Project goal
+### Project objectives

 * Design a clean retro-stylish and engaging user interface for a rock-paper-scissors game
 * Using JavaScript to implement functions such as: